 - Mediocre file-transfer speed.

-Now-a-days demand for multiple users is more than ever.
+These days demand for multiple users is more than ever.
 If your home also needs a router to support many users at once, you should get a Multi-User Multiple Input, Multiple Output (MU-MIMO) router.
-The Netgear Nighthawk X4S Smart Wi-Fi Router (R7800), having price tag of about 250 dollars can be good choice for you.
+The Netgear Nighthawk X4S Smart Wi-Fi Router (R7800), having price tag of about 250 dollars can be good choice for you in 2018.

 It supports MU-MIMO data streaming, which means at the same time it can send and receive data to multiple computers or wireless clients without losing the bandwidth, which is unlikely for most routers as they can support only device at a time.
 Please note that to use this technology, each client’s network adapter should be MU-MIMO-compatible.

 Talking about the physical look, it is black colored gadget with four removable external antennas.
 It is interesting that it has a WPS button and a button that disables one or both radio bands.
 It delivers the fastest MU-MIMO performance among all the routers we have reviewed but its file-transfer speeds are not impressive at all.